dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 The CSI Drivers installed by the Dell CSI Operator can be updated like any Kubernetes resource.
 This can be achieved in various ways which include –

-* Modifying the installation directly via `kubectl edit` For example - If the Unity XT driver is installed then run this command to get the name of the object name of kind CSIUnity.
+* Modifying the installation directly via `kubectl edit` For example - If the Unity XT driver is installed then run this command to get the object name of kind CSIUnity.
     ```
     # Replace driver-namespace with the namespace where the Unity XT driver is installed
     $ kubectl get csiunity -n <driver-namespace>